cse110-sp24-group32/cse110-sp24-group32/admin/meetings/dev-meeting-4-24-2024.md

   - Assigned work during meeting
   - Created Github Project with issues and added specs to each task
   - Finalized design for mobile and desktop look using Figma
+  - Began HTML structure of task list widget
+  - Began CSS of task list widget

   # To do for the rest of week 3

-  - Finalize static HTML version of the task list
+  - Finalize static HTML/CSS version of the task list
   - Implement JS functionality
   - Create video
   - BWOT analysis